old-xebis/infrastructure-template/README.md

 ![Example of the full workflow](images/workflow-full.png)

-Automatically checks conventional commits, validates Markdown, YAML, shell scripts, Terraform (HCL), releases, and so on.
+Automatically checks conventional commits, validates Markdown, YAML, shell scripts, Terraform (HCL), runs tests, deployments, releases, and so on.
 See [GitHub - xebis/repository-template: Well-manageable and well-maintainable repository template.](https://github.com/xebis/repository-template) for full feature list.

 Environments are provisioned by Terraform at Hetzner Cloud, configured by cloud-init and Ansible over SSH.